uptonking/note4yaoo/lib-fwk-orm-knex-examples.md

 - https://github.com/cornflowerblu/knex-repository /202207/ts
   - a simple repository pattern using native PG & Knex as a light wrapper for serialization.
   - https://github.com/allie-wake-up/birchtree /201805/ts
-    - a repository library built on knexjs
+    - a repository library built on knex

 - https://github.com/js-items/foundation /201910/ts/inactive
   - Provides set of interfaces, utils and tests for concrete implementations of js-items repositories.